Notebook Hard Drive Data Recovery:

 The electrical components of a notebook hard drive are located inside and outside the drive chassis.
 Internal electrical components are responsible for amplifying information read by the heads and assist in the mechanical movement of the actuator arm.
 The replacement or repair of internal electrical components must be performed inside a clean room.
 External electrical components are located on the printed circuit board and provide power to the the motor, regulate voltage, and interact with the the drives firmware.
 When an electrical failure occurs it's not possible for the desktop hard drive to function correctly; the mechanical and firmware components will not operate.

-Read: How are notebook hard drive electrical failures fixed and repaired.
+Did you want to know how are notebook hard drive electrical failures fixed and repaired?

 Notebook HDD Firmware Failures: